-Chief Cabinet Secretary Suga held a lecture in Tokyo, and suggested that they looked forward to the election battle carrying the economy’s recover as their maximum priority with both the Liberal Democratic Party and the Justice Party securing the majority including those not up for reelection in the House of Councilors election as a minimal goal.
+Chief Cabinet Secretary Suga held a lecture in Tokyo and suggested that they look forward to the election battle carrying the economy’s recover as their top priority, with both the Liberal Democratic Party and the Justice Party securing the majority including those not up for reelection in the House of Councilors election as a minimal goal.

-Moreover, Chief Cabinet Secretary Suga, in regards to the policies they're calling for in the election stated, "As for a Constitution revision, it is the LDP’s party platform, and it has been decided that we are to call for them even in this election battle.
-However, our current priority in this state is the economy even if were to hear chat from citizens or other various people", suggesting that carrying the economy’s recover as their maximum priority.
+Moreover, Chief Cabinet Secretary Suga, in regards to the policies they're calling for in the election stated, "As for Constitution revision, it is the LDP’s party platform, and we are to call for it in this election battle as well.
+However, our current priority is on the economy no matte what we hear from citizens or others", suggesting that carrying the economy’s recover is their top priority.

 From the NHK article 菅氏「過半数目標 経済前面に」on 2013年7月2日 15時12分.

 挙句, normally negative, is used with a noun or the past tense of a verb to show that one spends a lot of effort on something but something else comes out of it with the outcome often being a last resort. 挙句 is close to "after a great deal of" and is often used with the adverb 散々meaning "repeatedly".
 Verbs that precede it entail thought/consideration, but they are mainly verbs with negative outcomes such as 悩む, 迷う, 議論する, 文句をいう, etc. Passive and causative expressions are also common.

 Expressions found in the latter clause involve result just like ～結果.
 However, again, it is usually negative, and even the result isn't totally bad, it definitely gives the sense that it’s not worth much.
 With that said, you are not likely to see it much in the news as the news is typically written in an objective fashion.